Sliding rand boosts and burdens South African companies

 "It's a pity," Vodacom Chief Executive Shameel Joosub said on the conference call.
 "Because obviously we could get more equipment if the rand was more stable."

-While Vodacom hedges its rand exposure and has some operations outside South Africa, it reaps more than 80 percent of its revenue from home, unlike rival MTN Group (MTNJ.J), whose vast African and Middle-Eastern operations ensure a big lift from the weaker rand.
+While Vodacom hedges its rand exposure and has some operations outside South Africa, it reaps more than 80 percent of its revenue from home, unlike rival MTN Group, whose vast African and Middle-Eastern operations ensure a big lift from the weaker rand.

-Adcock Ingram (AIPJ.J), a drugmaker largely focused on the domestic market, has also been squeezed by a spike in expenses.
+Adcock Ingram, a drugmaker largely focused on the domestic market, has also been squeezed by a spike in expenses.

 South Africa's second-largest pharma company, Adcock warned last month first-half profits will likely fall by at least 20 percent, citing pressure from inflation, including higher wages, and the increased cost of importing drug ingredients.